-Since the Lottery manages a valuable ticket inventory, controls the disbursement of prizes, operates and regulates video lottery activity at the State's two pari-mutuel facilities, and operates and regulates table gaming at the Twin River Casino, the following steps are taken to ensure the operations remain honest and secure:
+Since the Lottery manages a valuable ticket inventory, controls the disbursement of prizes, operates and regulates video lottery activity, table gaming, and sports wagering at the two Twin River Casinos in Lincoln and Tiverton; the following steps are taken to ensure the operations remain honest and secure:

-- Employing an Information Technology Security Manager. - Employing specialized security staff.

-- Maintaining secure Lottery facilities and limiting access to them. - Performing background checks on retailers, vendors, and employees. - Printing lottery tickets with special security features. - Independent Information Technology security audits of Lottery networks. - Implementing additional Information Technology security control requirements over each video lottery facility's system to protect the integrity of the data within the systems and the financial data used by the Lottery. - Providing a variety of access and other controls in Information Technology systems and environments. - Implementing a Video Lottery System Monitoring Plan to ensure the integrity of video lottery games and to ensure that control procedures are operating as designed. - Monitoring video lottery terminals on a daily basis and reconciling to a cash management system. - Processing daily transaction data of all retailer activity by Lottery personnel using the Lottery's internal control system programs and reconciling transactions to reports generated by the on-line system. - Implementation of comprehensive information security objectives for the Lottery's on-line and video lottery systems as provided by its central system provider. - Monitoring regulated casino procedures and controls over net table game revenue. - Assignment of table games compliance inspectors and investigators to assess potential violations of regulatory and compliance requirements and game play, and to determine grounds for turning over to law enforcement. - Continuous monitoring of table games cash and chip management, required financial documents, and surveillance of games in play. - Implementation of financial, operational, and compliance minimum internal control requirement standards for casino management.
+- Employing an Information Technology Security Manager. - Employing specialized security staff. - Maintaining secure Lottery facilities and limiting access to them. - Performing background checks on retailers, vendors, and employees. - Printing lottery tickets with special security features. - Independent Information Technology security audits of Lottery networks. - Implementing additional Information Technology security control requirements over each video lottery facility's system to protect the integrity of the data within the systems and the financial data used by the Lottery. - Providing a variety of access and other controls in Information Technology systems and environments. - Implementing a Video Lottery System Monitoring Plan to ensure the integrity of video lottery games and to ensure that control procedures are operating as designed. - Monitoring video lottery terminals on a daily basis and reconciling to a cash management system. - Processing daily transaction data of all retailer activity by Lottery personnel using the Lottery's internal control system programs and reconciling transactions to reports generated by the on-line system. - Implementation of comprehensive information security objectives for the Lottery's on-line and video lottery systems as provided by its central system provider. - Monitoring regulated casino procedures and controls over net table game revenue. - Assignment of table games compliance inspectors and investigators to assess potential violations of regulatory and compliance requirements and game play, and to determine grounds for turning over to law enforcement. - Continuous monitoring of table games cash and chip management, required financial documents, and surveillance of games in play. - Implementation of financial, operational, and compliance minimum internal control requirement standards for casino management.

-The Lottery currently has 77 employees, 47 of whom are located at the headquarters in Cranston, Rhode Island.
+The Lottery currently has 81 employees, 49 of whom are located at the headquarters in Cranston, Rhode Island.
 Separated from the headquarters, the drawing studio is located at the Twin River pari-mutuel facility.
-Additionally, 30 employees are located at the Twin River facility operating and regulating table games to ensure compliance with Rhode Island statutory requirements and Lottery rules and regulations.
+Additionally, 32 employees are located at the Twin River facility operating and regulating table games to ensure compliance with Rhode Island statutory requirements and Lottery rules and regulations.
+There are an additional 23 employees located at the Twin River - Tiverton facility which opened in September 2018.